Lanesboro, Minnesota: Library

 Lanesboro Public Library is a member of Southeastern Libraries Cooperating, the southeast Minnesota library region.

 Events

 Every Saturday before Father's Day in June, an art festival organized by Lanesboro Arts, dubbed "Art in the Park," fills the town's Sylvan Park.
 During the first August, the popular "Buffalo Bill Days" is held, celebrating one of Lanesboro's famous frequent visitors, Buffalo Bill.
 As the town's tourist popularity grows, more festivals and get-togethers are being added to the town's busy schedule of events.

 In 2008, the governor of Minnesota declared Lanesboro the Rhubarb Capital of Minnesota.
 The first weekend in June Lanesboro hosts a Rhubarb Festival.
 In 2007, Garrison Keillor broadcast A Prairie Home Companion from the Lanesboro softball field and featured stories and songs about rhubarb.

 Every Saturday, the Lanesboro Farmers' Market can be found in Sylvan Park, starting on the first Saturday of May and ending on the last Saturday of October.

-The town and a fictional museum were mentioned in an episode of Brothers & Sisters on October 19, 2008.